jaakdentrekhaak/spotify_backup/README.md

 If you press the "JSON to Spotify"-button, you will see a page where you can upload your JSON file from your computer.
 If you press the "Create playlists"-button, the webserver will create the playlists inside the JSON file and add all the tracks to these playlists.

 # Development
+All the information for communication with Spotify's services can be found [here](https://developer.spotify.com/documentation/web-api/).
 ## Explanation Spotify authorization
 When a client goes to `/login`, he gets prompted with the `login.html` page from [this example](https://github.com/spotify/web-api-auth-examples/blob/master/implicit_grant/templates/index.html).
 Before the login button works, the client first has to get the client ID from this registered Spotify application (found in the `config.json` file).
 This client ID is passed to the login.html file via Jinja syntax ({{}}).